FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P2.md

 ### Relative Roughness of the Heart {.tabset .tabset-fade .tabset-pills}

-> "We can take it to the end of the line
+> "We can take it to the end of the *line*
-Your love is like a shadow on me all of the time (all of the time) I don't know what to do and I'm always in the dark We're living in a powder keg and giving off sparks"
+>  Your love is like a shadow on me all of the *time*
+>  I don't know what to do and I'm always in the dark
+>  We're living in a powder keg and giving off *sparks*"
 >
 > --- Bonnie Tyler/James R. Steinman, Total Eclipse of the Heart